SCRAM - Schedule Confidence Risk Assessment Methodology

 A world-first methodology, with interest from many quarters

-Schedule is almost always the primary concern of project stakeholders and the Schedule Compliance Risk Assessment Methodology (SCRAM) is a powerful tool to identify and remediate root causes of project schedule slippage.
+Schedule is almost always the primary concern of project stakeholders and the Schedule Confidence Risk Assessment Methodology (SCRAM) is a powerful tool to identify and remediate root causes of project schedule slippage.

 SCRAM can be used to:

 Identify the root cause of project schedule slippage

 SCRAM uses the Root Cause of Schedule Slippage (RCASS) model to analyse and identify schedule slippage drivers and systematically identifies the fundamental root cause.

 SCRAM has been developed over a number of years evolving from reviews of projects in trouble and is used to assist with remediation of major projects of concern or Interest.

 SCRAM is used to understand the schedule impact of problems that may occur in the future and to deal with the risk.
 It uses Schedule Risk Analysis, a process that uses statistical techniques to quantify schedule risk based on technical, programmatic and other risks in a project and software parametric modelling that uses actual performance to date to forecast software completion.